ielvisd/vidveil/clipforge/docs/mcp-setup.md

-# MCP Setup Guide for ClipForge
+# MCP Setup Guide for VidVeil

 ## Overview

 MCP (Model Context Protocol) servers provide context and documentation to AI assistants.
-For ClipForge development, we'll use MCPs as development aids, not runtime dependencies.
+For VidVeil development, we'll use MCPs as development aids, not runtime dependencies.

 ## Current MCP Usage